Obesity across the life course

 - Diabetes and Obesity - Obesity Meeting 2026 (UK)

-- Dietary and Lifestyle changes - Euro Obesity 2025 (Netherlands)
+- Diabetes and Obesity - Childhood Obesity 2025 (Italy)

 - Endoscopic Treatment for Obesity - Obesity Meeting 2026 (UK)